-Our expertly trained staff at Marina Del Rey Hospital care only about your well-being.
+Our expertly trained staff at Cedars-Sinai Marina del Rey Hospital care only about your well-being.
 No matter what type of surgery you need, be it a major or minor procedure, we are ready to help you.

-If you have health problems and you need an adrenalectomy, we are armed with the newest medical technology to make the procedure less-invasive, shorten the recovery time and also maintain the best quality.
+If you have health problems and you need adrenalectomy, we are armed with the newest medical technology to make the procedure less invasive, shorten the recovery time and also maintain the best quality.

-There are two type of procedures: laparoscopic adrenalectomy and open adrenalectomy.
+There are two types of procedures: laparoscopic adrenalectomy and open adrenalectomy.
 The most common is the first one because it is less invasive.
-With this said, if complications arise or the tumor is too big to be extracted, an open adrenalectomy will be performed.
+With this said, if complications arise or the tumor is too big to be extracted, open adrenalectomy will be performed.

 This type of surgery presents these benefits: